 The back-end can insert wait states by de-assertion of the BE_RDY signals.
-These signals cause the Target controller to de-assert TRDYn and insert wait states on the PCI bus.
+These signals cause the Target+DMA Master controller to de-assert TRDYn, and, therefore, insert wait states on the PCI bus.
 For writes, the back-end must be prepared to accept up to two DWORDs of data prior to data transfer termination.
 For reads, the back-end must be prepared to transmit one DWORD of data prior to data transfer termination.
-Example paused transactions are shown in Figures 11 and Figures 12.

-- In the example, the flow of data is interrupted from the PCI master indicated by de-assertion of IRDYn in cycle 3.
+^{1.} In the example, the flow of data is interrupted from the PCI master indicated by de-assertion of IRDYn in cycle 3.
 The PCI master injects two wait states.
-This state of the PCI bus is defined to the back-end by de-asserting the WR_BE_NOW[3:0] bus one cycle later. - 2.
-The back-end can also interrupt the flow of data by de-asserting the BE_WR_RDY signal.
-One cycle later, TRDYn is de-asserted halting the flow of data on the PCI bus.
-The back-end must accept two DWORDs of data following de-assertion of the WR_BE_RDY signal.
+This state of the PCI bus is defined to the back-end by de-asserting the WR_BE_NOW[3:0] bus one cycle later.

-Figure 11 • PCI Write Illustrating both IRDYn and TRDYn De-assertion.
+Figure 11 • PCI Write Illustrating both IRDYn and TRDYn De-Assertion.